 Last Thoughts Before You Go

 So, how much does it cost to rent an RV for 2 weeks? around $4,000 is how much you will spend on a 2-week trip.

 This is just a rough estimate of how much it would cost.
-You can shave at least a thousand bucks by opting for a smaller RV, booking the RV and campsites early and off peak, becoming an RV Club member and planning out your trip ahead of time (truck stops included).
+You can shave at least a thousand bucks by opting for a smaller RV, booking the RV and campsites early and off-peak, becoming an RV Club member, and planning your trip ahead of time (truck stops included).

 But this figure should give you a good idea of the costs involved in an RV rental trip.

 You may get deals with certain companies or owners because of the fact that you are renting an RV for 2 weeks.
 The longer the rental agreement, the better the deal, and the less expensive the trip.